-While waiting on my front suspension pieces (still), I finally bit the bullet and picked up a media blasting booth from Harbor Freight.
-I wish there was some place local I could rent time on a nice blasting booth, but not finding that option, I figured buying one is cheaper than paying to have every part I run across blasted.
+While waiting on my front suspension pieces (still), I finally bit the bullet and picked up a media blasting cabinet from Harbor Freight.
+I wish there was some place local I could rent time on a nice blasting cabinet, but not finding that option, I figured buying one is cheaper than paying to have every part blasted.
 Besides, blasting parts is fun.

 It started with the shock tower caps.
 I spent some time with them and the wire brush wheel on the drill at first.
 They shined up pretty well, but I couldn’t reach all the spots.
 Looking into just replacing them, I could see replacing parts because I couldn’t clean them well enough wasn’t going to fly as it would cost me more than a blasting booth in just a few parts.
 Besides, I really want to actually have SOME original parts on this thing when I’m done.